SeisSol/SeisSol/Documentation/installation-with-spack.rst

 - gmsh2gambit
 - cube_c
 - rconv
-- SiesSol Cookbook, which contains some examples to run
+- SeisSol Cookbook, which contains some examples to run

 As in case of *seissol-env*, you need **scons** and, therefore, **python3** for compiling.
 However, installation of these packages is optional to save